Self and Society

 Fulfills:

-Course Description: It has been said that the challenges of our global interconnected and interdependent world require “an ambitious multilateralism” (Bautista, 2024).
+It has been said that the challenges of our global interconnected and interdependent world require “an ambitious multilateralism” (Bautista, 2024).
 Different from the past, individuals around the world are encouraged to step outside of their local and/or national interests to explore, take part, and embody a shared agenda or set of activities with others; to champion a global vision of shared humanity; to tackle problems of a global scale.
-The 2030 Agenda, marked by 17 global goals, is one such global effort and movement aimed at sustainable development and the pursuit of peaceful, inclusive, just, and sustainable societies.
-The Sustainable Development Goals, comprised of 17 distinct, yet interrelated goals, offer the world a roadmap.
+The United Nations 2030 Agenda, marked by 17 global goals, is one such global effort and movement aimed at sustainable development and the pursuit of peaceful, inclusive, just, and sustainable societies.
+The Sustainable Development Goals (SDGs), comprised of 17 distinct, yet interrelated goals, aim to offer the world a roadmap.
 The SDGs are not just a list of goals with targets and indicators, but can also be understood as a global social movement, defined as networks of key actors that pursue and shape an agenda across national borders, are impactful on global governance, as well as national and local political agendas around the world.
-Unique amongst these movements is their global orientation, fueled in part by social media and other digital tools that allow for the rapid spread of information.
-Envisioned in the 2030 Agenda is multisectoral and multi-disciplinary approaches to global challenges.
-Yet, critiques abound – from the lofty nature of the goals to the agenda being driven only by select groups, classes, or global regions, undermining their mission of representative democracy and global Equity.
+Envisioned in the 2030 Agenda is multi-sectoral and multi-disciplinary approaches to global challenges.
+Yet, critiques abound – from the lofty nature of the goals to the agenda being driven only by select groups, classes, or global regions, undermining their mission of representative democracy and global equity.

 Bio: Dr. Laura Engel is a Professor of International Education and International Affairs with GW's Graduate School of Education and Human Development.
 A recipient of GW's 2022 Morton A. Bender Teaching award, Dr. Engel's research interests focus on the influence of global education policy trends in national and regional systems.